Atmosphere of Jupiter: Deep models

 The deep model was first proposed by Busse in 1976.
 His model was based on another well-known feature of fluid mechanics, the Taylor–Proudman theorem.
 It holds that in any fast-rotating barotropic ideal liquid, the flows are organized in a series of cylinders parallel to the rotational axis.
 The conditions of the theorem are probably met in the fluid Jovian interior.
 Therefore, the planet's molecular hydrogen mantle may be divided into cylinders, each cylinder having a circulation independent of the others.
 Those latitudes where the cylinders' outer and inner boundaries intersect with the visible surface of the planet correspond to the jets; the cylinders themselves are observed as zones and belts.

 The deep model easily explains the strong prograde jet observed at the equator of Jupiter; the jets it produces are stable and do not obey the 2D stability criterion.
 However it has major difficulties; it produces a very small number of broad jets, and realistic simulations of 3D flows are not possible as of 2008, meaning that the simplified models used to justify deep circulation may fail to catch important aspects of the fluid dynamics within Jupiter.
 One model published in 2004 successfully reproduced the Jovian band-jet structure.
 It assumed that the molecular hydrogen mantle is thinner than in all other models; occupying only the outer 10% of Jupiter's radius.
 In standard models of the Jovian interior, the mantle comprises the outer 20–30%.
 The driving of deep circulation is another problem.
 The deep flows can be caused both by shallow forces (moist convection, for instance) or by deep planet-wide convection that transports heat out of the Jovian interior.
 Which of these mechanisms is more important is not clear yet.

+Moist-convection and Y-shaped Structures on Jupiter's Equatorial Zone

+Numerical simulations suggest that deep convection on Jupiter is primarily triggered by water condensation occurring at pressure levels ranging from approximately 5 bar to 500 mbar.
+At the upper altitudes of these convective plumes, where the pressure is a few hundred millibars, condensates such as NH3, H2S, and water are likely to form.
+In contrast, at pressures exceeding 3 bar, water becomes the dominant condensate.
+Global climate model (GCM) simulations using Jupiter-DYNAMICO indicate weaker convective activity in the equatorial regions compared to mid- to high latitudes, consistent with lightning observations.

+It is also possible that during strong storms on Jupiter, ammonia vapor dissolves into lofted water ice at pressures between 1.1 and 1.5 bar, forming a low-temperature liquid mixture of ammonia and water.
+This process facilitates the formation of ammonia-rich mushballs that transport ammonia to deeper layers of the atmosphere.